 Which Video Game Featured The First Widely Known Easter Egg?

-Adventure, a maze video game released for the Atari 2600 in the winter of 1979, can boast the first video game Easter Egg that was widely known at the time of the game’s release.
-Unlike previous video games that had obscure Easter Eggs that often went widely unknown until the video game was picked over in emulation (such as the Easter Egg in 1976’s Fairchild Channel F’s Video Wizball), Adventure’s Easter Egg was well known during the game’s heyday.
+In addition to those innovations, it can also boast about having the first video game Easter egg that was widely known at the time of the game’s release.
+Unlike previous video games that had obscure Easter eggs that often went widely unknown until the video game was picked over in emulation (such as the Easter egg in 1978’s Fairchild Channel F’s Video Whizball), Adventure’s Easter egg was well known during the game’s heyday.
 Most players were aware of the trick wherein you could pick up a tiny, nearly invisible, one-pixel key and use it to enter a chamber where the programmer’s name, Warren Robinett, was spelled out on the screen.

 The Easter egg isn’t just a bit of vanity work either, it’s an interesting look at Atari culture at the time.
 Atari had been pushing hard to brand games as just Atari products without putting game designers’ names up on the marquee, so to speak.
 It was such a contentious issue that some of the top talent at Atari left the company over it, including David Crane and Larry Kaplan.
 Robinett’s Easter egg was a bit of subversive work, allowing him to put his name on the game even though Atari didn’t put his name on the cover.